 Occupational therapy: In some regions this is done by the physical therapist, in others it is provided in a separate OT appointment.
 In some areas there are Visiting Neurodevelopmental Therapists (VNTs) who cover PT, OT and focus on developing play, self-care and independence.
 Generally, OT’s work on behavioural and sensory issues, plus fine motor skills.
 Sensory and vestibular input via sensory integration therapy can be helpful for developing balance and motor planning ability.
 Sometimes you will not get a referral if your child does not have behavioural /sensory issues and often there is a waiting list for OT services.
 Your paediatrician can make the referral.

 Assessments / developmental paediatrician: Some regions have a developmental paediatrician available as part of your child’s team.
 This person is not a regular paediatrician, but is more experienced at diagnosing behavioural and sensory issues, and autism.
 Contact the Association if you would like more information for your region.
 Often, during the early years, a general paediatrician is sufficient.

 Orthopaedics: Your child should be assessed by your paediatrician for orthopaedic concerns such as hip dysplasia and scoliosis (curvature of the spine).
-In the USA, children are screened for scoliosis with yearly spinal x-rays.
+In the USA, some children are screened for scoliosis with yearly spinal x-rays.
 Dr. van Bosse recommends yearly x-rays from sitting unassisted to around 4 years old.
-This is not routinely offered in New Zealand, but your paediatrican will make the referral for an x-ray if you ask.
-Many families are opting for x-rays every two years if there are no concerns.
-The most common ages for scoliosis to occur is in the under 2’s and during the teenage years, but it can occur at any time.
+This is not routinely offered in New Zealand, but your paediatrican should make the referral for an x-ray if you ask.
+The most common ages for scoliosis to occur is in the under 4’s and then during adolescence, but it can occur at any time.

 - Choose a sugar-free, lower carbohydrate diet for your child.